 Want to visit Denver’s birthplace?
 Then you’ll want to carve out time to spend in Confluence Park, a beautiful urban oasis that played a pivotal role in Denver’s history.
 Set at the confluence of Cherry Creek and the South Platte River, this is where a glittering discovery sparked the Colorado Gold Rush of 1858 – and where the vibrant city now stands.

-Today this impressive park is home to Denver’s Lower Downtown (LoDo), a lively neighborhood of renovated 19th-century brick storefronts and warehouses.
+Surrounding this impressive park is Denver’s Lower Downtown (LoDo), a lively neighborhood of renovated 19th-century brick storefronts and warehouses, and the city’s historic transport hub, Denver Union Station.
 Confluence Park is also a great place to get an eyeful of natural beauty.

 Walk, run, or bike the paths that meander along the river.
 Jump in for a dip to cool off.
 If you’re a soccer or baseball fan, hit the fields!
 Feeling daring?
 Check out the rapids on the whitewater kayak run.

-Time to relax?
+Time to relax on your sightseeing adventures?
 Just spread out a blanket on the riverbank and enjoy the beautiful view.

 Colorado State Capitol

-Want to get an up-close look at one of Colorado’s most iconic buildings?
-Then you’ll want to drop into the Colorado State Capitol.
-Dating back to 1886, this beautifully preserved structure is set on Capitol Hill next to downtown Denver.
+Get an up-close look at one of Colorado’s most iconic buildings by dropping into the Colorado State Capitol.
+Dating back to 1886, this beautifully preserved structure is set on Capitol Hill next to Downtown Denver.
+Even if you only have one day in Denver, checking out this famous Colorado landmark is a must.

-While you’re on Capitol Hill, make time to visit the Brown House Museum.
+While in the Capitol Hill neighborhood, travelers should make time to visit the Brown House Museum.
 This was the home of the “unsinkable” Molly Brown, an early leader of the American suffragette movement, and it’s an intriguing example of Victorian design.
 If you’re a history buff, you won’t want to miss it!

 Ready to take in the Denver pulse?
 You’ll find its heartbeat in the storied spot known as Larimer Square.
 Named for pioneering General William Larimer, this was Denver’s first city block, its first commercial district, and the site of its first residence and first city hall.